dingdingcai/RACNN/Classification_CNNs/readme.md

 dataset_generate.m: for generating the varying low resolution dataset e.g. 25x25, 50x50 and 100x100,
 from high resolution image set of Stanford Car and UCSD Birds 200-2011

+dataset:  is for experimental dataset,like Stanford Cars and UCSD Birds-200-2011, they need to be downloaded from http://ai.stanford.edu/~jkrause/cars/car_dataset.html and http://www.vision.caltech.edu/visipedia/CUB-200-2011.html .
-dataset: The two fine-grained datasets should be downloaded and crop the objects according to provided boundbox of dataset.
+The two fine-grained datasets should be croppedto obtain object-centered images according to provided boundboxes.

 AlexNet: contains plain AlexNet, guassian weight RACNN for AlexNet and pre-trained weight RACNN for AlexNet